squidfunk/mkdocs-material/docs/plugins/blog.md

 <!-- md:version 9.2.0 --> ·
 <!-- md:flag plugin [blog] (built-in) -->

-As with all [built-in plugins], enabling the blog plugin to get started is straight-forward.
-Just add the following lines to `mkdocs.yml`, and start writing your first blog post:
+Enabling the blog plugin to get started is straight-forward, as it defines sane defaults for all settings.
+Just add the following lines to `mkdocs.yml`, and start writing your first post:

 ``` yaml
 plugins: